-A good profile is the most important step in persuading a host to say yes – we’ve created the ultimate guide in creating a persuasive Workaway profile here with all our top tips here!
+A good Workaway profile is the most important step in persuading a host to say yes – we’ve created the ultimate guide in creating a persuasive Workaway profile here with all our top tips.

 We suggest firstly searching by country, after all you will have to pay to get there.
 Imagine getting your heart set on a reindeer farm in Norway or grape picking in New Zealand and then you realise flights are crazy expensive.
 Keep your budget in mind.
 You should work out which country you want to do a Workaway in and which month you’re going to be there.
-Take a peek at Sky Scanner for the best flight prices – we have found them cheapest for all our travels.
+Then look at Skyscanner for the best flight prices – we have found them cheapest for all our travels.

-- Read their entire profile, again – they might only be accepting Spanish speakers or have a strict vegan diet.
+Read the host’s entire profile, again – they might only be accepting Spanish speakers or have a strict vegan diet.
 Perhaps they don’t accept couples or smokers.
 It may sound boring, but it will save you time in the long run.
 No point in contacting hosts and wasting both your time if you’re not exactly what they require.

 - Check their calendar – we found a dream host in Pai, Thailand assisting with social media for their cooking school but unfortunately our dates didn’t match up.
 The year ahead will be colour coded on the host’s profile.
 Red shows they are not available to host Workaways that month.
 Orange means they are partly available for hosting and green means there’s a bed available so get writing that email.

 First impressions are always hard, but here’s our top tips on how to write that sparkling opening email to guarantee that dream host and prove you will be the best Workaway volunteer they’ve ever had.

-- Whether you find 2 or 20 hosts that sound amazing DO NOT copy & paste emails introducing yourselves.
+- Be original.
+Whether you find 2 or 20 hosts that sound amazing DO NOT copy & paste emails introducing yourselves.
 It’s lazy and it’s obvious.
 Hosts receive hundreds of messages – take a few more minutes to tailor your email so you stand out against the competition.
 Our “5 reasons we’re the Workaway volunteer for you” approach has never failed us.
 It stands out and it’s quick to read – win win.

 - Use the host’s name.
 This shows you have read their profile and that you haven’t copied and pasted your email.

 - Be ready for rejection.
-In the world of Tinder, us Millennials are pretty good at rejection.
+In the world of Tinder, us Millennial’s are pretty good at rejection.
 Do not be put off a country simply because the first 5 or 10 hosts didn’t get back to you.
-Some hosts (farms for example) simply don’t check emails regularly as they are constantly outdoors, some are so remote WiFi isn’t common or simply bare in mind the time difference.
+Some hosts (farms for example) simply don’t check emails regularly as they are constantly outdoors, some are so remote Wi-Fi isn’t common or simply bear in mind the time difference.
 Be patient and don’t take it to heart if a host says no.

 In order to make the most from your Workaway experience we recommend asking the following questions before you arrive, otherwise you may be in for a few surprises.
 In order to make the most of your work exchange make sure both parties are on the same page –